aripalo/vegas-credentials/README.md

 - Support role chaining?
 - Add disclaimer for orgs using this tool ("software provided as is")
 - Add PR templates (bug, feature request...)
+- Document how to setup Yubikey for TOPT MFA (and additionally add to Authenticator App)
+- Document MFA QR security/backup (for example print)